exercism/r/exercises/concept/blackjack/.meta/design.md

 ## Concepts

-This exercise unlocks no other concepts.
+The Concepts this exercise unlocks are:

+- `loops`

 ## Prerequisites